cloudevents/spec/extensions/signature.md

 defined by `sigattrtype`.

   - Any attribute with a null or empty value is ignored.
-  - Atrributes defined in this extension are ignored.
+  - Attributes defined in this extension are ignored.

-- The selected attributes are sorted by name into acending alphabetical order.
+- The selected attributes are sorted by name into ascending alphabetical order.

 - The string value of each attribute are concatenated according to sorted order.